skoolkid/skoolkit/sphinx/source/html-templates.rst

 asm_comment
 -----------
-The ``asm_comment`` template is the subtemplate used by the :ref:`t_Asm` full-page template to format block start comments, mid-block comments and block end comments.
+The ``asm_comment`` template is the subtemplate used by the :ref:`t_Asm` full-page template and the :ref:`t_asm_entry` subtemplate to format block start comments, mid-block comments and block end comments.

-It contains the following identifiers (in addition to the universal identifiers):
+The following identifiers are available (in addition to the universal identifiers):

 * ``entry`` - a dictionary of parameters corresponding to the current memory